 Spread the separated samboosa leaves on a flat surface.
 Place a few clumps of meat mix on one side and start folding it into triangles.
 Fold into a triangle and then again till you have a little triangular wrap.
 Seal the edge with water or a little dough paste to keep it together.
 Shallow fry these in hot oil till golden.
 Drain on paper tissues.

 Kabsa is a chicken and rice main course that is very common in the Arab world.
 The Saudis call it Kabsa with chicken and with mutton they call it Mandi.
 I have recently guest posted at Maroc Mama at the Recipes from the Arab World Series.
-You can hop on over to get the recipe and details from there.
+Here are the ingredients.
+Hop on over to Maroc Mama for the Recipe.

 - 1 chicken with skin, cut into 4-8 pieces.